Camp Zama volunteer gains lasting memory helping children in Tokyo

+TOKYO – The day before Thanksgiving, Jim McGee was, fittingly, spending his evening giving his time to help feed children and families in need.

-Jim McGee, right, the chief of U.S. Army Garrison Japan’s Visual Information Division at Camp Zama, Japan, high-fives a child Nov.
-22 with other local volunteers at the Manbow Children’s Cafeteria in Setagaya, Tokyo.
+McGee, the chief of U.S. Army Garrison Japan’s Visual Information Division at Camp Zama, Japan, was at the Manbow Children’s Cafeteria in Setagaya with other volunteers to help prepare and serve food to the patrons there.

+McGee, a navy veteran, first came to Japan in 1988 when he was stationed at Naval Air Facility Atsugi, and said he immediately fell in love with the country’s people and culture.
+He has worked at Camp Zama on and off for 15 years since 2005.

+In return for the hospitality the Japanese people have shown him in his many years here, McGee said he is always looking for opportunities to give back to them.
+A few months ago, he learned about Manbow and its mission from a friend who co-founded the organization.

 |Date Taken: